1. Home

-Graduate Salaries in South Africa 2026: What Durban Graduates Actually Earn
+Graduate Salaries in Durban 2026: What KZN Graduates

 Real graduate salary benchmarks for Durban 2026 — covering tech, engineering, finance, and logistics.
 Includes take-home pay after tax, cost-of-living comparison vs Joburg, and which KZN employers pay the most.